Exporting fruit juices to Europe

 The reserved names, manufacture and labelling characteristics of the above products are also defined.
 Those directives also define the minimum Brix levels for reconstituted fruit juice and reconstituted fruit purée.
-The Fruit Juice Directive was updated in 2009.
+The Fruit Juice Directive was updated the last time in 2012.

 The product must be labelled as fruit juice, concentrated fruit juice or fruit nectar.

 Fruit nectars must declare a percentage volume of the fruit juice on the packaging.
 However, imports of nectars are not very common in the majority of the European countries.

 The labelling of concentrated fruit juice, not intended for delivery to the final consumer, shall indicate the presence and quantity of added lemon juice, lime juice or acidifying agents.

 In the case of retail packaging, product labelling must be in compliance with the European Union Regulation on food information to consumers.
 This regulation more clearly defines the nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information).

 In the common case of export bulk packaging, the information required above must either be placed on the container or be given in accompanying documents.
 “Fruit juice or concentrated fruit juice” as well as the name and address of the manufacturer or packer must appear on the container.
 It is common that product specification declares the Brix and acid level.

 The most common export types of packaging for concentrated fruit juices are aseptic or sterile filled:

 - bag-in-box 20 l;